opendocsg/slw-judgments-backfill/2003_SGHC_307/report.md

 individual shareholders.

 13     When a company is insolvent, the interests of the creditors become the dominant factor in what constitutes the “benefit of the company as a whole.”
-See _West Mercia Safetywear Limited (In Liq.) v Dodd_ [1988] BCLC 250 which was followed and applied by Tay Yong Kwang JC (as he then was) in _Tong Tien See Construction Pte Ltd (in liquidation) v Tong Tien See & Ors_ [2002] 3 SLR 76.
+See _West Mercia Safetywear Limited (In Liq.) v Dodd_ [1988] BCLC 250 which was followed and applied by Tay Yong Kwang JC (as he then was) in _Tong Tien See Construction Pte Ltd (in liquidation) v Tong Tien See & Ors_ <span class="citation">[2002] 3 SLR 76</span>.

 14     Dillon LJ in _West Mercia_ approved the speech of Street CJ in _Kinsela v Russell Kinsela Pty Ltd (in liq)_ [1986] ACLR 395 at 401, where Street CJ said: